CBAffleck/Mobile-Apps/README.md

-# Mobile-Apps
+# Mobile Apps

 This repo contains my mobile app projects.
 Currently these projects have all been developed in Android Studio for Android smartphones.

 ### Projects

-* [Represent!](represent!) - An app for users to discover, learn about, and contact their local representatives in Congress.
+* [Represent](#represent) - An app for users to discover, learn about, and contact their local representatives in Congress.
-* [ElectricTime](electrictime) - An app that converts speeds and distance coverage between electric modes of transportation.
+* [ElectricTime](#electrictime) - An app that converts speeds and distance coverage between electric modes of transportation.

-<h1 align="center"> Represent! </h1>
+# Represent
 <p align="center">
   <img src = "https://i.imgur.com/AzuUpAO.png" width=350>
 </p>